An American Tail: Sequels and legacy

-The film gave rise to a number of follow-up media, of which Don Bluth had no direct involvement.
+The film gave rise to a number of follow-up media, in which Don Bluth had no direct involvement.
 The theatrical sequel Fievel Goes West, directed by Phil Nibbelink and Simon Wells and produced by Steven Spielberg and Robert Watts, was released in 1991 and follows the adventures of Fievel and his family as they move from New York to the Wild West.
 A 13-episode TV series based on it called Fievel's American Tails aired on the CBS network between September and December 1992.
 Two direct-to-video films were also later produced by Universal Pictures Home Entertainment: The Treasure of Manhattan Island in 1998, and The Mystery of the Night Monster in 1999.
+DeLuise was the only cast member to remain throughout the entire series as the voice of Tiger, while Glasser would be replaced by Thomas Dekker as the voice of Fievel in the direct-to-video sequels, and various other cast members were replaced throughout the franchise.

-The Mousekewitz family would also be parodied, somewhat, as a family of Italian-American fleas in a few episodes of Tiny Toon Adventures, also produced by Steven Spielberg.
+The Mousekewitz family would be parodied, somewhat, as a family of Italian American fleas in a few episodes of Tiny Toon Adventures, also produced by Steven Spielberg.

 A video game based on this film was released for PlayStation 2 only in Europe in 2007 by Data Design Interactive.

-Fievel would also serve as the mascot for Spielberg's Amblimation animation production company in London, England, appearing in its production logo until the studio's dissolution in 1997.
+Fievel would also serve as the mascot for Spielberg's Amblimation animation production company in London, England, appearing in its production logo until the studio's replacement by DreamWorks Animation in 1997.
 In March 2000, Fievel became the official children's spokesman for UNICEF, with the organization's director of communications Craig Kornblau remarking that "Fievel Mousekewitz is a popular endearing character for children everywhere" and "his immigration experiences reflect the adventures and triumphs of all cultures and their children".

-The Children's Theatre Company in Minneapolis is adapting the film into a stage musical, set to premiere April 25, 2023.
-An American Tail the Musical will include music and lyrics by Alan Schmuckler and Michael Mahler and Tony Award-winning playwright Itamar Moses writing the book.
+Children's Theatre Company in Minneapolis has adapted the film into a stage musical, which made its world premiere on April 25, 2023.
+An American Tail the Musical features book and lyrics by playwright Itamar Moses, music and lyrics by Michael Mahler and Alan Schmuckler, and directed by Taibi Magar.
+The show is choreographed by Katie Spelman.

 Alleged plagiarism

-Art Spiegelman accused Spielberg of plagiarism due to the fact that the Jews are depicted as mice in the film, just as in Spiegelman's earlier Maus, a metaphor he had adopted from Nazi propaganda.
+Art Spiegelman accused Spielberg of plagiarism because the Jews are depicted as mice in the film, just as in Spiegelman's earlier Maus, a metaphor he had adopted from Nazi propaganda.
 Instead of pursuing copyright litigation, he opted to beat its release date by convincing his publishers to split Maus into two volumes and publish the first before he even finished the second.